willemo/laravel-appmail-transport/README.md

 # laravel-appmail-transport
 [AppMail.io](appmail.io) mail transport for Laravel 5.x.
 This package adds a mail driver that supports the AppMail.io API v1.

+## This project is abandoned

+This project is no longer supported.

 ## Installation
 To install this package you'll have to require it in composer: